-An all levels strong, fun, flowing class focused on moving mindfully, in connection with yourself and your breath.
-The postures and sequencing are influenced by many traditions (Ashtanga, Anusara, SriDaiva, Baptiste, Power Yoga) and will vary from class to class.
+An all levels strong, fun, flowing class focused on moving mindfully, in connection with your breath.
+The postures and sequencing are influenced by many traditions (Ashtanga, Anusara, SriDaiva, Baptiste, Power Yoga) and vary from class to class.
 The temperature is approximately 95 degrees.
-While music is often played, it takes second seat to the breath.
-If you are breathing, you must be doing something right!
+While music is often played, it takes second seat to your breath.
 Come prepared to examine your edge, leave happy and at least a little sweaty.

 Whether this is your first time practicing yoga, or your first time visiting our studio, here are answers to questions you may have.

 Absolutely!
 Come to any class.
 Arrive 15-25 minutes early so we can show you a few things.